 And the Teneriffe, which later became known as the Bichon Frise.

-Now like most other…
+Like most other…

-Bichon’s, that received their name from the city or town they developed in, the Teneriffe or Frise Bichon, got their original name for the same reason.
+Bichons that received their name from the city or town they developed in, the Teneriffe or Frise Bichon, got their original name for the same reason.

 So, for those that are…